HayatsCodes/HayatsCodes/README.md

 Backend developer
 -----------------

-I'm a dedicated and detail-oriented developer who loves to collaborate with others and learn new things.
+I'm a dedicated and detail-oriented software engineer who loves to collaborate with others and learn new things.

 * 🌍  I'm based in Nigeria
 * 🚀  I'm currently working on [JobHub backend](http://github.com/HayatsCodes/JobHub)